 TechTalk enews provides a monthly round-up of member updates, technological advancements, energy news, milestones and awards, industry news and featured content on the Council’s annual sponsors.
-Check out what’s happening in the Council’s September 2021 issue of TechTalk!
+Check out what’s happening in the Council’s April 2022 issue of TechTalk!

 TechTalk enews provides a monthly round-up of member updates, technological advancements, energy news, milestones and awards, industry news and featured content on the Council’s annual sponsors.
-Check out what’s happening in the Council’s August 2021 issue of TechTalk!
+Check out what’s happening in the Council’s March 2022 issue of TechTalk!

 TechTalk enews provides a monthly round-up of member updates, technological advancements, energy news, milestones and awards, industry news and featured content on the Council’s annual sponsors.
-Check out what’s happening in the Council’s July 2021 issue of TechTalk!
+Check out what’s happening in the Council’s December 2021 issue of TechTalk!